BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 ]
 ```

-The numpy docstring, for instance, can be added in Spyder automatically by writting `"""` after a function/class definition and selecting the linted docstring option.
+The numpy docstring, for instance, can be added in Spyder automatically by writing `"""` after a function/class definition and selecting the linted docstring option.

 ### Parsing mathematical expressions
 Sphinx is not per-se able to turn mathematical expressions into docstrings.
 This can be achieved using the [mathjax extension](https://www.sphinx-doc.org/en/master/usage/extensions/math.html) for Sphinx, which can be added using